 The Missing Piece: VAT

-The one frustrating part of doing business in Europe – including Romania – is VAT.
-If you’re not European, you are likely confounded at how value-added tax works.
+The one frustrating part of doing business in Europe – including Romania – is a value-added tax (VAT).
+If you’re not European, you are likely confused by how value-added tax works.

 Sadly, the European Union has worked hard to ensure that businesses selling online, particularly those selling digital products, are collecting and remitting VAT.